isaac-for-healthcare/i4h-sensor-simulation/docs/ultrasound_simulator_technical_guide.md

 #### Material Registry and Management

 The simulator includes a `Materials` class that serves as a registry for predefined tissue types.
-The implementation [`csrc/core/material.cpp:40-55`] initializes a collection of common tissue types (water, blood, fat, liver, muscle, bone) with their respective acoustic properties.
+The implementation [`csrc/core/material.cpp` – see `initialize_common_tissues()`] initializes a collection of common tissue types (water, blood, fat, liver, muscle, bone) with their respective acoustic properties.

 Each material is stored with a name identifier and automatically uploaded to GPU memory for efficient access during ray tracing.
 The `get_index()` method allows retrieval of material indices by name when setting up simulations.